 Teaching for Student Success Symposium

-The Center for Faculty Excellence will host a Teaching for Student Success Symposium on the afternoon of Thursday, August 18.
-Please save the date now and plan to attend this on-campus event that will provide information, motivation, and new ways to think about teaching your students as you prepare for a new semester.
+The Center for Faculty Excellence hosted a Teaching for Student Success Symposium on the afternoon of Thursday, August 18.
+The on-campus event provided information, motivation, and new ways to think about teaching your students.

 11:30–11:55 a.m., Registration/Pick up Box Lunch—Outside Student Success Center Auditorium, Room 009